One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Introduction

 In recent years, diffusion-based models have revolutionized the field of visual content generation, achieving significant improvements in both visual fidelity and controllability.
 These advances have opened new opportunities across film production, digital advertising, immersive virtual avatars, and other creative industries.
 Building on this progress, a growing line of research \cite{magicpose,aa, unianimate, mimicmotion,stableanimator,animatex} has focused on character animation, which generates animated videos of a given character by transferring motion from a driving video.
 Recent approaches \cite{humandit, unianimatedit, wananimate} have leveraged large-scale pre-trained video foundation models built on the Diffusion Transformer (DiT) architecture \cite{dit} to achieve better temporal consistency and visual realism.

-However, a critical challenge limits the practical use of character animation: the \textbf{misalignment} between the reference image and the driving video.
+However, a critical challenge limits the practical use of character animation: the misalignment between the reference image and the driving video.
 Specifically, ``misalignment'' refers to the inconsistency of the target subject's presentation between two inputs, which manifests in two main aspects: (1) \textbf{Spatial layout mismatch}.
 The reference image and driving video differ in pose scale, or body part coverage (e.g., the reference shows a half-body close-up while the driving video shows full-body dancing), and (2) \textbf{Facial inconsistency}.
 The reference and driving subjects differ in facial skeletal structure and geometry, particularly in the distances and proportions between facial features (eyes, nose, mouth, neck).
 Such misalignment often causes severe artifacts in the generated animation, including distorted body shapes and mismatched appearance.
 To address these issues, an ideal solution must satisfy two requirements: spatial flexibility to handle arbitrary layout variations, and identity robustness to preserve appearance consistency despite skeletal and facial geometry differences.
 However, existing methods fall short in both aspects.
 Current approaches adopt a self-driven reconstruction strategy during training, inherently ensuring shared layout and skeleton between reference and driving.
 To maintain such alignment at inference, they impose two constraints: explicitly requiring spatial-matched reference images and strong dependence on pose retargeting to align driving poses.